zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Order Cells by Block Number

+Example: <u>hellolumos/src/querycells.ts/findCellsinOrderofBlockNum()</u>

-The following example creates a new [CellCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L324) and uses the CellCollector to collect cells in order of block numbers for a specific lock script.
+The example creates a new [CellCollector](https://github.com/nervosnetwork/lumos/blob/c3bd18e6baac9c283995f25d226a689970dc9537/packages/indexer/lib/index.js#L324) and uses the CellCollector to collect cells in order of block numbers for a specific lock script.
 If the order is not specified, the default order is "asc" for the returned result.

 ```typescript title="hellolumos/src/querycells.ts"
 import { CellCollector } from "@ckb-lumos/indexer";